Jake Burger Player Props: White Sox vs. Orioles

 |Games w/1+ RBI

-- The Orioles pitching staff was 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Orioles pitching staff ranks 16th in the league.

-- The Orioles' 3.97 team ERA ranked 17th among all MLB pitching staffs.
+- The Orioles have a 5.33 team ERA that ranks 27th across all MLB pitching staffs.

-- Orioles pitchers combined to give up 171 total home runs at a clip of 1.1 per game (14th in the league).
+- The Orioles rank 19th in baseball in home runs allowed (19 total, 1.4 per game).

-- Wells (0-1) makes the start for the Orioles, his second of the season.
+- Gibson makes the start for the Orioles, his fourth of the season.
+He is 3-0 with a 3.44 ERA and 12 strikeouts through 18 1/3 innings pitched.

-- His last time out was in relief on Monday when the right-hander threw 2/3 innings against the Oakland Athletics while giving up hits.
+- In his most recent appearance -- out of the bullpen on Tuesday -- the righty tossed 2/3 innings against the Oakland Athletics while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.